 Since this is absolutely the best banana bread EVER, it stands on it’s own beautifully and doesn’t need anything extra to taste amazing!
 However, here are a few of our favorite toppings that we like to slather on our warm banana bread:

 - Peanut butter or any other nut/seed butter.
-Try making this vanilla peanut butter or vanilla almond butter!
+Try making this homemade peanut butter, vanilla peanut butter or vanilla almond butter!

 - Butter with a sprinkle of cinnamon sugar